chef-boneyard/chef-rfc/new/node_state_separation.md

 ### Solr Indexing

-Any change to the underlying node object will need to be sent to Solr for indexing.
+Any change to either the desired or current state will result in the whole node object being submitted to solr for indexing.

 ## Thanks